 |Public Policy and International Affairs (PPIA) Fellowship Program||The School of Public Policy is a member of the Public Policy and International Affairs Program (PPIA).
 PPIA is a national program that prepares young adults for an advanced degree and ultimately for careers and influential roles serving the public good.
 The fellowship program has an outreach focus on students from groups who are underrepresented in leadership positions in government, nonprofits, international organizations and other institutional settings.
 It also provides student training and financial support for graduate school and facilitates ongoing professional development.|

 Student Centered Activities

-- Conservatives of Public Policy (CoPP) - The Conservatives of Public Policy (CoPP) organization provide a community amongst fellow conservatives in the School of Public Policy, as well as provide an outlet to those who may want to learn more about conservativism through experiencing a community of conservatives.
-CoPP works with organizations to discuss and influence conservative policy making.
+- Conservatives of Public Policy (CoPP) - The Conservatives of Public Policy (CoPP) organization provides a community amongst fellow conservatives in the School of Public Policy, as well as provides an outlet to those who may want to learn more about conservativism through experiencing a community of conservatives.
+CoPP works with organizations to discuss and influence conservative policymaking.
 CoPP falls directly in line with Viewpoint Diversity at the School of Public Policy.
 CPP is meant to create a space for conservatives to dialogue with one another, network, and create relationships both professionally and personally that will last a lifetime.

 Scholarship Studying Impacts on Diverse Communities

 - SPP faculty engages through their research on various relevant public policy areas by studying the impacts on diverse communities in the United States, such as financial planning for retirement, access to broadband, and water, among many others.
 Visit the Pepperdine publications page for research and reports conducted by SPP faculty.